RohanShrivastava08/Hashnode-Blogs/cm1n5qhpq00000ajo23eo86vk.md

 }
 ```

 Notice that I didn't have to set up any routing here!
 Next.js automatically knows that this component is the homepage because it’s inside the `pages` folder.
-That’s one of the key benefits of using Next.js—automatic routing.
+That’s one of the key benefits of using Next.js automatic routing.

 ### Key Differences